UCI-ICTS/mia/README.md

 # MIA (Medical Information Assistant)
-A virtual HIPAA-compliant clinical consentbot that facilitates virtual conversations with patients.
+A virtual consentbot that facilitates virtual conversations with patients.

 MIA is designed to be deployed in a variaty of environments.
 If configurd properly it should work with any external application that presents properly formatted API requests with appropirate authentication credentials.